 |Active Duty (and dependents)||X||X||X|

 Purchasing an Online Permit

 To purchase a fishing permit click here and follow the instructions.
 Each person must create an INDIVIDUAL iSportsman account so a permit can be printed with the correct name.
 After completing the purchase, print your permit or save a PDF or photo copy to a mobile device.
 Some form of the permit must be in your possession while fishing.

 Purchasing an Over-the Counter Permit

-Over-the-counter permits are now available through the Force Support Squadron (FSS) at Farish Recreation Area, Outdoor Recreation, and FamCamp, but we request you use the online system when possible.
-By using iSportsman to purchase your permits, our administrative costs are reduced and more of your fee can go toward fish stocking and other natural resources and recreational amenities.
-Fishing permits sold over-the-counter are subject to a 12% FSS processing fee, which means we receive less net income to support the fish stocking program.
+Over-the-counter permits are available through the Force Support Squadron (FSS) at Farish Recreation Area, Outdoor Recreation, and FamCamp, but we request you use the online system when possible.
+By using iSportsman our administrative costs are reduced and more of your permit fee goes toward fish stocking and other natural resources and recreational amenities.
+Fishing permits sold over-the-counter are subject to a 12% FSS processing fee, which means we receive less net income for fish stocking.

 Lifetime DAV/Purple Heart Permits and Handicap Access to Kettle Lakes

 Free, lifetime fishing permits are available for Purple Heart recipients and veterans with a 60% or higher Department of Veterans Affairs (DAV) disability rating.
 Disabled veterans must bring their military identification card and DAV letter to Natural Resources to receive the lifetime permit.
 Call Natural Resources at (719) 333-3308 to schedule an appointment.